Sha'ab, Israel: History

+Roman period

 French scholar Victor Guérin associated Sha'ab with Saab, a place mentioned by 1st-century Jewish historian Josephus.
 The Midrash Rabba (Leviticus Rabba s.
 20,9) mentions a certain Rabbi Mani of Sha'ab, together with Yehoshua of Sakhnin and Rabbi Johanan bar Nappaha.

+Mamluk period

 In the 14th century, the tax income from the village was given to the wakf of the madrasah and mausoleum of the Shafi'i Manjaq in Egypt.

-Ottoman era
+Ottoman period

 In 1517, Sha'ab was incorporated into the Ottoman Empire along with the rest of Palestine.
-In 1573 (981 AH) Sha'ab was one of several villages in Galilee which rebelled against the Ottomans.
-In 1596, the village appeared in Ottoman tax registers as being in the Nahiya of Acre, part of Safad Sanjak, with a population of 102 households and 37 bachelors, all Muslims.
+In 1548–1549 or 1596, the village appeared in Ottoman tax registers as being in the nahiya (subdistrict) of Acre, part of Safad Sanjak, with a population of 102 households and 37 bachelors, all Muslims.
 The villagers paid a fixed tax rate of 33,3% on wheat, barley, fruit trees, "goats and bees", in addition to "occasional revenues"; a total of 14,354 akçe.
-3/4 of the revenue went to a Waqf.
+Three quarters of the revenue went to a waqf.
+In 1573, the men of Sha'ab and neighboring villages (Majd al-Krum, Yarka, Julis and Kafr Yasif) allied with the Shihabs and Mansur Furaykh of the Beqaa Valley and raided other nearby villages (Rameh, Buqei'a, Beit Jann, Jarmaq, Meirun, Hurfeish and Suhmata), ending with the deaths of fifty to sixty people.

-According to local tradition, the village started to flourish under anti-Ottoman rebel Zahir al-Umar (c.
+According to local tradition, the village started to flourish under anti-Ottoman rebel Daher al-Umar (c.
 1768).
-In 1859, the population was estimated to be 1,500.
+Daher's chief imam, Ali ibn Khalid, hailed from Sha'ab (c.
+1754) In 1859, the population was estimated to be 1,500.
 Some were Catholic, the majority Muslim.
 The cultivated fields were estimated to be 80 feddans.
 Guérin visited in the 1870s, and wrote that the village of Sh'aib consisted of four quarters.
 The inhabitants, he wrote, were for the most part Muslim, about 800, and some 20 "Schismatic Greek" families.
 The Muslims had two Mosques and two walis.
 In 1881, Sha'ab was described as being in a valley with fine olive groves, while part of the hill behind it was cultivated in corn.

 A population list from about 1887 showed that Sha'ab had about 1,430 inhabitants; 1,345 Muslims and 85 Greek Catholics.